 The three most important factors to consider when updating your software’s pricing are:

-Understanding how your customers actually use your software is critical to understanding your different customer segments.
-You can also see if you’re successfully catering your pricing to each segment.
+When pricing SaaS software, knowing how your customers actually use your software is critical to understanding your different customer segments.
+You can also see if you’re successfully catering your SaaS pricing model to each segment.

 To best leverage usage data in your next pricing iteration, you need to answer two important questions:

 The first question will help you bundle your software into better plans based on available features within your software.
-The second question will help you create better plans based on usage levels for metered components of your software.
+The second question will help you set a better price based on the number of times customers use metered components of your software.

 Example – How much are my customers using my features?